All Products

 2. Disconnect all consumer threads.

-The alerting system stops tracking accumulation for those partitions after the reset.
+After the reset, the alerting system stops tracking accumulation for those partitions.

 Delete the Group directly (server-side version 2.2.0 or later)

-If your instance runs server-side version 2.2.0 or later and the Group has no active consumer threads, delete the Group directly.
+If your instance runs server-side version 2.2.0 or later and the Group has no active consumer threads, you can delete the Group directly.
 The server removes both the Group and its consumer offsets.

 If alerts continue after deletion, verify that no consumer threads are still committing offsets.